domonik/RNAdist/docs/source/binding_site.rst

 Just like discussed in the corresponding paper, we showed that the clote-ponty algorithm is capable of calculating expected distances of exterior nucleotides.
-Since interaction of mRNA with molecules such as RNA binding proteins or regulatory RNAs prevents the binding-site from forming intramolecular hydrogen bonds, the binding-sites are forced to be in unstructured regions such as in a multi loop or as exterior nucleotides.
-In both cases the mentioned algorithm will have no error since no basepairs span into the interval between two binding sites. in the following paragraphs we will show how to calculate expected distances between binding sites using either the Python API or the Command Line Interface
+Since interaction of mRNA with molecules such as RNA binding proteins or regulatory RNAs prevents the binding-site from forming intramolecular hydrogen bonds, the binding-sites are forced to be in unstructured regions hence  exterior nucleotides.
+In such cases the mentioned algorithm will have no error since no structures span the interval between two binding sites. in the following paragraphs we will show how to calculate expected distances between binding sites using either the Python API or the Command Line Interface